 Follow the steps below to create the Sensitive Command Token.

-A note on avoiding loops: This Token makes use of cmd.exe and powershell.exe to trigger; both executables should be avoided for monitoring as a loop will occur.
-Attackers are likely to use powershell to execute their tools such as mimikatz.exe, you’ll want to monitor for mimikatz.exe its-self rather than powershell to avoid false positives.
+A note on avoiding loops: This Token makes use of cmd.exe and powershell.exe to trigger - both of these executables should not be tokenized as a loop will occur.
+Attackers are likely to use powershell to execute their tools such as mimikatz.exe, you’ll want to monitor for mimikatz.exe itself (rather than powershell) to avoid false positives.

 Step 1: